 Do you have a disorganised manager?

-It is fair to say that across anyone’s employment history they will face periods of overwhelm in the workplace, especially when managing multiple tasks, projects, and individuals, coupled with high pressure – as is typical in a management position.
-However, some managers will have more effective strategies for dealing with these challenges, and working with a constantly disorganised manager can present its own difficulties for employees.
+However, some managers will have more effective strategies for dealing with these challenges.
+Working with a constantly disorganised manager can present its own difficulties for employees.
 This could impact workplace productivity, your well-being, and your ability to carry out your own role effectively.

-In this article, we discuss the typical traits of disorganised managers, as well as offer some helpful hints and tips on how to facilitate your own management needs.
+In this article, we discuss the typical traits of disorganised managers.
+As well as offer some helpful hints and tips on how to facilitate your own management needs.

 Typical characteristics of a disorganised manager

-- Failing to see the bigger picture: This could include a lack of strategy or failure to set clear tasks and goals, which ultimately will impact on the performance of their team.
+- Failing to see the bigger picture: This could include a lack of strategy or failure to set clear tasks and goals, which ultimately will impact the performance of their team.

 - Improvisation: Disorganised managers may need to rely on their ability to improvise if they do not plan ahead, which risks their team not having allocated time to plan, review and evaluate their work.